chalmerlowe/intro_to_sprinting/class_materials/setup_data_science.md

 ## Overview

-Virtual environment tools enable you to create a standalone environment for your project so that you can avoid conflicts between one project and another in terms of software versions (e.g., `python 2.7` or `python 3.6`) as well as the versions of other libraries that your project might depend upon.
+Virtual environment tools enable you to create a standalone environment for your project so that you can avoid conflicts between one project and another in terms of software versions (e.g., `Python 2.7` or `Python 3.6`) as well as the versions of other libraries that your project might depend upon.

 ### Objectives